adityagovindaraj/adityagovindaraj.github.io/advisory/fiduciary.md

 **What kind of advisory services do you offer?**

-I offer tailormade, bespoke advisory only to "accredited investors".
+I offer bespoke financial and investment advisory.

-**Who are accredited investors?**

-Very very very very very very rich people.
-There are a set of conditions, prescribed by SEBI, that needs to be satisfied to qualify as an accredited investor.
-You need to have an annual income of at least INR 2 crore or networth of more than INR 7.5 crore, out of which more than INR 3.75 crore are in financial assets.
-Yes, I know.
-It's rather complicated without any basis or rationale, but that's how regulation is.

 **How much do you charge for your services?**

-I charge a custom fee depending on how complex the client requirements are.
-It ranges from flat-fee to a percentage of Assets under Advisory (AuA).
-I prefer it to be simple though so I don't have to open Microsoft Excel.
+I charge depending on how complex the client requirements are.

 **Are your fees negotiable?**

 No.

+**What is the minimum threshold to be a client?**

+- Willingness to pay (high) fees.
+- Willingness to take accountability & responsibility for decisions.

 **Who manages your money?**